Gustanol/Gustanol/README.md

 </p>

 # 💫 About Me:
-- ✨ I'm interested in web and backend projects
+- ✨ I'm interested backend projects
-- 🌱 I like to build interesting and responsive websites
+- 🌱 I'm VERY interested in low-level programming (C is my passion) 🤓
 - 🧑‍💻 I like to build and use some REST APIs in my projects
 - 💻 I like to use Cisco Packet Tracer to build my own networks
 - 🎓 I like to solve LeetCode problems
-- 💬 Ask me about backend and web development and networking
+- 💬 Ask me about programming and networking
-- 🤝 I love to talk about code.
+- 🤝 I love to talk about things I like.
 Let's Discuss 😊

 <div align="center">